mknz/mirusan/README.md

 - Local database (You have controll 100% of your data)

-- Easy installation (No need of external databases or tools)
+- Easy installation (No need to install external databases)

 - Multiplatform (Linux, Mac, Windows)